Title 9: Commerce and Trade

 § 2465.
 Antitrust remedies

-(b) In any action for damages or injury sustained as a result of any violation of state antitrust laws, pursuant to section 2453 of this title, the fact that the state, any public agency, political subdivision or any other person has not dealt directly with a defendant shall not bar or otherwise limit recovery.
-The court shall take all necessary steps to avoid duplicate liability, including but not limited to the transfer or consolidation of all related actions.
+(b) In any action for damages or injury sustained as a result of any violation of State antitrust laws, pursuant to section 2453 of this title, the fact that the State, any public agency, political subdivision or any other person has not dealt directly with a defendant shall not bar or otherwise limit recovery.
+The Court shall take all necessary steps to avoid duplicate liability, including the transfer or consolidation of all related actions.
 (Added 1999, No. 65 (Adj.
 Sess.), § 3.)